 It is easy to criticize the rich young man for making the wrong choice for the wrong reason.
 But as Christians we do this every day of our lives.
 Really now, what are our "riches" that come before loving Jesus with all our heart, soul and mind (Matthew 22:37)?

-What about mobile devices?
+What about mobile devices as an example?
 Are they one of our riches that keep us from truly falling in love with Jesus?
 Have a look at the chart below that was developed by Flurry Analytics given on their page U.S. Consumers Time-Spent on Mobile Crosses 5 Hours a Day.

 If we work or go to school, travel to and from work or school, sleep, prepare and eat three meals per day, get some exercise of some kind, do daily chores and household bookkeeping and spend time with loved ones, we pretty much use up twenty some hours per day.
-Now if we spend another five hours per day on our mobile devices, twenty-four hours disappear quickly.
+Now if we spend another five hours per day on our mobile devices, twenty-four hours disappear quickly, leaving no time for falling in love with Jesus.